wp-plugins/zedity/readme.txt

 >**Version requirements**
 Zedity works on any version of WordPress 3.5+.
 As a rule of thumb, please download the latest version.
-If you are using an outdated version, here is the compatibility requirements:
+If you are using an outdated version, here are the compatibility requirements:
 * WP 4.1+ requires Zedity 4.9.1+
 * WP 4.0+ requires Zedity 4.2.1+
 * WP 3.9+ requires Zedity 3.1.2+

 **Do you like Zedity?
-Thanks!**: please support the free version with a little donation.
-If not the right time to [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PRACALSXMQ5PY), no worries... we'd appreciate it much if you can take the time to [add your review](https://wordpress.org/support/view/plugin-reviews/zedity).
+Great!**: if you can, please support the free version with a little donation.
+If it's not the right time to [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PRACALSXMQ5PY), no worries... we'd appreciate it much if you can take the time to [add your review](https://wordpress.org/support/view/plugin-reviews/zedity).

 == Installation ==